C.J. Cron Player Props: Rockies vs. Brewers

 - The Brewers' 3.34 team ERA ranks third among all league pitching staffs.

-- Brewers pitchers combine to rank 12th in baseball in home runs given up (32 total, 1.1 per game).
+- Brewers pitchers combine to rank 14th in baseball in home runs allowed (34 total, 1.1 per game).

-- In his most recent appearance on Tuesday, April 25 against the Detroit Tigers, the lefty threw three innings, giving up four earned runs while surrendering eight hits.
+- In his last time out on Saturday against the Los Angeles Angels, the left-hander tossed six innings, allowing one earned run while surrendering seven hits.

-- The 27-year-old has a 5.19 ERA and 8 strikeouts per nine innings across five games this season, while allowing a batting average of .287 to his opponents.
+- The 36-year-old has a 1.86 ERA and 5.9 strikeouts per nine innings in five games this season, while giving up a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.